-OVERNIGHT: Sarajevo hotel
+OVERNIGHT: Sarajevo Hotel

-Day 6: Sarajevo to Belgrade
+Day 10: Sarajevo to Belgrade

-After an eventful day in Bosnia and Herzegovina's capital, we reluctantly bid it farewell this morning and cross the border into Serbia, as we make our way to its capital city of Belgrade - famed for its Orthodox churches and museums.

-This afternoon, we head out on a guided tour of Belgrade, taking in the city's wide boulevards and squares and we'll also explore Kalemegdan Park, which is home to the Kalemegadan Fortress, which has overlooked the Danube River for centuries.
+After breakfast, we travel on into Serbia where we'll stay in its capital city of Belgrade - famous for its grand Orthodox churches and historic museums.
+In the afternoon we have a guided tour of Belgrade visiting the city's wide boulevards and squares, and the historic and green heart of Kalemegdan Park.
+The park is home to Kelmegdan Fortress, which has overlooked the Danube River here for centuries.